Kami/libcloud-drivers/docs/getting_started.md

 =============

 This driver is currently a prototype and of alpha quality.
-This driver should not be used in production.
+This driver should _not_ be used in production.

+The driver is functionally complete, but may not work with all of the typical libcloud workflows.
+These will be verified as tests are added to the code base.

-The driver itself is relatively complete.
-The following functions have working implementations:
+In detail, the following functions have working implementations:
 * `list_images`: list all valid images in Marketplace
 * `list_locations`: list of sections in configuration file
 * `list_sizes`: list of standard machine instance types